Strategic Plan Year 1: 2024-2025

 C3: Implement participatory governance system that includes ongoing training, coaching, and support that centers on collaborative decision-making and transformative leadership to engage the executive team, faculty, staff, administrators, unions, and students in decision-making processes; ensure that the results of these decision-making processes are communicated to the Shoreline Campus community.

-Six Month Update: The planning team has created a timeline for winter launch.
+The planning team has created a timeline for winter launch.
 Templates for all councils have been created and were presented to the Executive Team in Jan 2025.
-Governance councils to launch February 2025

 C4: Align the Strategic Plan goals and objectives and College mission statement with State directives and best practices.